Keio University

 Thanks to such efforts, in September 2020, the Hiyoshi Riding Ground underwent its first full renovation since its opening, and a reborn riding ground was born.

 This construction was scheduled for the summer of 2021, the year after the riding ground renovation, during the period when the horses and members would be absent.
-However, the fifth wave of COVID-19 struck once again.
+However, the fifth wave of COVID-19 struck again.
 As in the previous year, the members were forced to transport the horses and commute to Tsukui, spending their summer under many restrictions for the second consecutive year.

 *Affiliations and titles are as of the time this magazine was published.